-District Attorney Mason has established priorities that he plans to weave into the work of his office to ensure the criminal justice system is operating in the best interest of the citizens of Adams and Broomfield Counties.
+District Attorney Mason has established priorities that he plans to weave into the work of his office to ensure the criminal justice system is operating in the best interest of those who live and work in Adams and Broomfield Counties.
 Those priorities are to:

 District Attorney Mason and the 17th Judicial District Attorney’s Office will utilize wisdom and judgment to differentiate between a defendant who poses a real threat to the community versus someone who made a mistake and needs some assistance in shifting the course of their life.